 “DuShon’s version made no significant impact on the singles charts; it was chosen ‘Pick Hit of the Week’ by Detroit’s WXYZ radio in 1966, but Chess Records dropped the ball by not promoting the record.
 DuShon was so distraught at the failure of the record, she dropped the song from her popular nightclub act.
 Despite the failure of the record, she was the very first in a long line of singers to record the song.

-“Other artists – Tony Bennett, and The Temptations, among others – also recorded the song as a slow ballad.
+“Other artists – Tony Bennett, and the Four Tops, and the Temptations, among others – also recorded the song as a slow ballad.
 Bennett’s recording, released as a single in 1967, was the first to impact the Billboard charts.